 The aircraft will be the one pulled off the soon-to-be-suspended Melbourne to Hong Kong route.

-While the details of the codeshare deal have not yet been released, we may see the ability for Velocity Frequent Flyer and ANA Mileage Club members gain reciprocal frequent flyer benefits, and the ability to earn and redeem points or miles on eligible flights between Australia and Japan, as well as throughout their respective domestic networks.
+Virgin Australia and ANA announced a codeshare deal in January 2020, which will allow Velocity Frequent Flyer and ANA Mileage Club members to gain reciprocal frequent flyer benefits.
+That includes the ability to earn and redeem points or miles on eligible flights between Australia and Japan, as well as throughout their respective domestic networks.